schelhorn/virana/README.md

 ftputil>=2.4
 HTSeq
 matplotlib
+bx-python
 ```

-The binaries are used by the four _virana_ executables are [STAR](https://code.google.com/p/rna-star/) version [2.3.1](ftp://ftp2.cshl.edu/gingeraslab/tracks/STARrelease/Alpha/) or higher, [BWA-mem](http://bio-bwa.sourceforge.net/), [LASTZ](http://www.bx.psu.edu/~rsharris/lastz/), and [Jalview](http://www.jalview.org/‎).
+The binaries are used by the four _virana_ executables are [STAR](https://code.google.com/p/rna-star/) version [2.3.1](ftp://ftp2.cshl.edu/gingeraslab/tracks/STARrelease/Alpha/) or higher, [BWA-mem](http://bio-bwa.sourceforge.net/), [LASTZ](http://www.bx.psu.edu/~rsharris/lastz/), [RazerS3](http://www.seqan.de/projects/razers/), and [Jalview](http://www.jalview.org/‎).
 For the latter, only the Java packages `jalview.jar` is required; the other binaries are commonly called `STAR`, `bwa`, and `lastz` in case you want them to `locate` on your GNU-Linux system.
 Another short read mapper, [SMALT](http://www.sanger.ac.uk/resources/software/smalt/‎), is currently not fully supported but may be added in the future.
+For mapping, either `STAR` or `BWA-mem` are required, but not both.
+Similaraly, for constructino of homologous regions, either `razers3` or `lastz` are required, but not both.
 All these binaries should be installed (see documentation for each of these binaries, they usually only require `./configure` and `make`) and [placed](http://www.linfo.org/path_env_var.html) into the `$PATH` by you or your administrator.
 If placing them into the `$PATH` is not convenient, however, each _virana_ component also allows specifying the lcoation of the binaries via command line parameters (see the [tutorial](#tutorial)).

 ## Tutorial